 What is PRT Bands?

 PRT Bands is a visual indicator that simplifies the detection and follow-up of bullish markets.
 It is only available from the ProRealTime platform.
 PRT Bands may help you identify trend reversals, follow rising trends, measure the intensity of a trend, and find potential entry and exit points.
-This indicator is initially designed for stocks with high bullish potential, but it is perfectly employable with indexes like the Nasdaq.
+This indicator is initially designed for stocks with high bullish potential, but it is also perfectly applicable to indexes like the Nasdaq.

 How does the PRT Bands indicator work?

-PRT Bands incudes a set of four technical indicators.
+The PRT Bands indicator includes a set of four technical indicators.
 They will allow you to open long entries on any asset and time unit.

 Here are the four PRT Bands indicators: